 Shortly before we left on our RV journey in April of 2011 we found out that a new documentary about Leopold would be shown in Farmer’s Branch.
 Green Fire was a great overview of Leopold’s life and work, and a nice sendoff for our trip.
 It also made us aware of the Leopold Center in Baraboo, Wisconsin.
 Another pin appeared on our trip map.

 Finally, on September 12th we arrived.
 We spoke with the volunteers manning the center’s front desk and wandered around the facilities.
 We admired the form and function of the buildings and its zero-carbon footprint.
 We learned from a display that Leopold now has only one remaining daughter.
 We also discovered that the center provided bicycles for the short trip down the road to Leopold’s old cabin.
-Dixie was rather insistent, so we took the ride and strolled around the cabin, trying to imagine what it would have looked like back in the 1935 when Leopold acquired the land and began one of the nation’s first ecological restoration projects.
+Bryn was rather insistent, so we took the ride and strolled around the cabin, trying to imagine what it would have looked like back in the 1935 when Leopold acquired the land and began one of the nation’s first ecological restoration projects.

 We soaked it in.
 We walked to the river’s edge through deep sand.
 We hiked through the trees.
-Dixie spent time sitting on a small bench in front of the shack.
+Bryn spent time sitting on a small bench in front of the shack.
 I used the outhouse.

 We thoroughly enjoyed our time there.
 I could write forever and never describe this place adequately.
 Kenneth Brower, however, wrote eloquently about the shack and Leopold in 2001 in the Sierra Club magazine, and I could add nothing to his eloquence.
 Give it a read here.
 You won’t regret it.